teleoslanguage/teleos/README.md

 | `mymodule.tsl` | Module definition |
 | `importdemo.tsl` | Module import (run from examples/) |
 | `fulldemo.tsl` | Everything combined |

----

-# The README.md may not contain the full functions and code, so please always check other sources, and trusted sources only.